|Mechanical Automation Online

 Distance Learning Specifics

-The online structure of class will consist of one hour live video conferencing for lecturing and questions, and then between live class times students will have other objectives to complete somewhat at their leisure.
-The course times that are listed are the live class times.
+The online structure of class will consist of one hour live video conferencing for lecturing and questions, and a second optional hour to spend working on labs.
 We understand if you might have to miss a session and can usually work with you, but if you know you can't make a larger portion of the live times, please look for another time slot.

 We will have pre-recorded videos for students to watch during off hours.
 These will compliment the live lectures and give students a learning source they can watch repeatedly.
 These videos and other important information will be held on a class website.